 7. Stay in Well-Lit Areas

 It is best to trick or treat in areas with good street lights.
-Also, don’t go to houses that don’t have their lights on.
+Also, don’t go to houses that don’t have their porch light on.
+Older children and younger children should wear or carry glow sticks to make sure they are visible to vehicle traffic.

 8. Make Sure Candy Is Sealed